romangurevitch/ConcurrencyWorkshop/internal/pattern/workerpool/README.md

 ### 5. Graceful Shutdown

-- **WaitGroup Synchronization**: Use `sync.WaitGroup` to ensure all workers finish processing before closing the `results` channel.
+- **WaitGroup Synchronisation**: Use `sync.WaitGroup` to ensure all workers finish processing before closing the `results` channel.
 - **Context Cancellation**: Use context cancellation to signal workers to stop processing new jobs.

 ### 6. Avoid Shared State

-- **Immutable Data**: Prefer passing data by value or using immutable data structures to avoid synchronization issues.
+- **Immutable Data**: Prefer passing data by value or using immutable data structures to avoid synchronisation issues.
-- **Synchronization Primitives**: If shared state is necessary, protect it with synchronization mechanisms like mutexes.
+- **Synchronisation Primitives**: If shared state is necessary, protect it with synchronisation mechanisms like mutexes.

 ---